-The voting members which consist of the Board of Directors, the Council Nominating Committee, the Association Delegates and Past Presidents of the Board of Directors, vote at the Annual Meeting to elect the Board of Directors, the Council Nominating Committee, National Council Delegates and Alternates.
-In addition the voting members vote on any proposed revisions to the Council By-Laws and Articles of Incorporation.
+The voting members which consist of the Board of Directors, the Board Development Committee, the Association Delegates and Past Presidents of the Board of Directors, vote at the Annual Meeting to elect the Board of Directors, the Board Development Committee, National Council Delegates and Alternates.
+In addition, the voting members vote on any proposed revisions to the Council By-Laws and Articles of Incorporation.

-The Council Nominating Committee works to prepare and present a single slate of nominees, to be considered for election at the Annual Meeting, to the Board of Directors, Council Nominating Committee and, every three years, National Council Delegates and Alternates.
+The Board Development Committee works to prepare and present a single slate of nominees, to be considered for election at the Annual Meeting, to the Board of Directors, Board Development Committee and, every three years, National Council Delegates and Alternates.

 The Association Delegates consists of Senior and Ambassador Girl Scouts and adult volunteers selected in their Associations to give guidance to the Board of Directors with input from the members of their Associations.